sklampo/super-bash-bros/README.md

 This is a collection of shell utilities built as [aliases] and [functions] to aid in software development, primarily targeted for MacOS.

+The utilities are documented in detail in their respective directories, [aliases] and [functions].

 ## Compatability

 The collection is 100% compatible with Bash and almost 100% compatible with